SajiJohnMiranda/DoCoreAI/README.md

 4️⃣ Processes via LLM → Sends structured input to OpenAI, Groq, etc.
 5️⃣ Delivers Optimized Output → Returns a refined response.

+The process is streamlined, but there's a lot happening under the hood.
+Want to dig deeper?
+[Drop your questions in the Q&A section](https://github.com/SajiJohnMiranda/DoCoreAI/discussions/categories/q-a), and let’s unravel the mechanics together!

 ---

 #### 🔥 Before vs. After DoCoreAI